Philosophy / Motivation

 The power of participation

-If Assign Onward enables small business owners and individuals to set up their own blockchain systems that they control and derive value from as DIY projects
+If Assign Onward enables small business owners and individuals to set up their own blockchain systems that they control and derive value from as DIY projects, then it has succeeded.*and if it is scaled up and also used by large transaction processors, so much the better.

-*including practical trust and security models
+Interoperability between these DIY blockchains*including practical trust and security models

 is where I can see Assign Onward becoming a significant part in the future of trusted exchange of contracts and records.
 No single blockchain system can, nor should even try, to rule the world.
 Millions, perhaps billions, of individually controlled blockchain systems voluntarily cooperating, that's the exciting vision.